Topics Map > Technical Documentation > Multimedia Content

-The use of videos benefit students and teachers in several ways:
+The use of videos benefits students and teachers in several ways:

-- They give students more time to process information and can have them coming to class prepared to discuss and put their learning into practice;
+- They give students more time to process information and can have them come to class prepared to discuss and put their learning into practice;

 - Teachers can better maximize class time for higher-order, student-centered, collaborative learning activities;

 - Videos help teachers standardize content for core and required classes;

 - Students can view and review videos at their own pace and during times convenient to them;

 - The use of videos can provide teachers with an appropriate way to incorporate audio and visuals into the learning process; and